tralalablblbl/HeroTest/README.md

 Create a new Controller called HeroesController and have an endpoint that returns a list of heroes and what brand name they are tied to and display on home page of angular app using an angular service

 Next create a new page in angular app with route add-hero that has a form that lets user create a new hero in the db.
-The Hero "Name" and "Alias" and "Brand" are all required fields and should show an error if user tries to submit with any of those fields missing  Create a new endpoint on HeroesController for the angular service to call to complete this task.
+The Hero "Name" and "Alias" and "Brand" are all required fields and should show an error if user tries to submit with any of those fields missing.
+Create a new endpoint on HeroesController for the angular service to call to complete this task.

 You may create any view models, classes, interfaces, etc that you may need in angular or .net to complete the two tasks.

+Do not worry about validating duplicate hero names on add hero page.